 Having an ‘amazing product’ is no longer enough.
-I run out of fingers when I count the number of amazing products expected to sell, like hotcakes but failed due to poor marketing.
+I ran out of fingers when I counted the number of amazing products expected to sell, like hotcakes, but failed due to poor marketing.

 Think of Crystal Pepsi.
 Or Amazon Fire Phone.
 Or that Cheetos Lip Balm.